Shritej24c/Econometrics/README.md

 **Hausman Test - For Endogeneity**

-Using Hausman test to test for covariance between alpha and independent variables.
+Using the Hausman test to test for covariance between alpha and independent variables.
 We rejected the null hypothesis, hence we chose Fixed effects as our final econometrics model to determine the significant factors and their effect on Life expectancy.
-Results of the Hausman test can be seen as follows:
+The results of the Hausman test can be seen as follows:

 ![image](https://github.com/Shritej24c/Econometrics/blob/main/images/hausmann.png)

 b0 - always consistent; b1 - only consistent under H0

-Null Hypothesis is rejected, therefore Fixed Effects is preferred over Random Effects since the estimator is consistent.
+The null hypothesis is rejected, therefore Fixed Effects are preferred over Random Effects since the estimator is consistent.

 **Final Model - Fixed Effects Model**